-The interaction process of the risk management function with the other structure units is of fundamental importance to the execution of its activities and attributions in the scope of risk management and internal control (in the latter case, the interaction with the Internal Audit

-Function, Compliance Function and the AML Function).
+The interaction process of the risk management function with the other structure units is of fundamental importance to the execution of its activities and attributions in the scope of risk management and internal control (in the latter case, the interaction with the Internal Audit Function and Compliance Function).
 In addition, the risk management function participates in periodic meetings, in which the heads and representatives of the various Group areas participate, thereby enhancing the interaction between the risk management function and the other structure units.